Human Papillomavirus (HPV)

 What about HPV and pregnancy?

-Most pregnant people with HPV do not have problems.
+Most pregnant women with HPV do not have problems.
 However, active genital warts may cause problems during pregnancy or at birth.
 In rare cases, HPV can pass from mother to baby during childbirth.
-A pregnant person should tell her doctor or health care provider if she or her sex partner(s) have ever had genital warts.
-Pregnant people should not get the HPV vaccine.
+A pregnant woman should tell her doctor or health care provider if she or her sex partner(s) have ever had genital warts.
+Pregnant women should not get the HPV vaccine.

 How can HPV be prevented?